SEAT Ateca review

 Overview

-SEAT arrived late to the SUV market when it launched the Ateca in 2016, but few could argue against its efforts when playing catch-up.
-Combining excellent practicality, keen pricing and sharp handling, the Ateca has rightly established itself as one of the Spanish brand’s most popular models.
+SEAT arrived late to the SUV market when it launched the Ateca in 2016, but as it heads towards the end of its production run, few could argue against it being a highly lucrative decision for the Spanish brand.
+Combining excellent practicality, keen pricing and sharp handling, the Ateca rightly established itself as one of SEAT’s most popular models.

 The range opens with a 110hp 1.0-litre petrol, which feels nippy around town but labours at higher speeds – especially when you’re carrying passengers and luggage.
-SEAT also offers a range of 150hp petrol and diesel engines, which should provide ample performance for most drivers.
+SEAT also offers a 150hp petrol version, which should provide ample performance for most drivers.
 However, if you crave something quicker, there’s always the Cupra Ateca.
+Diesel, high-powered petrol and four-wheel drive Atecas have now been dropped from the range.

-SEAT’s racy FR and FR Sport variants get some sporty exterior styling tweaks and some additional equipment inside, such as customisable ambient lighting, bucket seats and a digital gauge cluster.
-Meanwhile, the comfort-focussed Xperience and Xperience Lux models feature the same basic level of technology, but toned-down styling and softer seats.
+SEAT’s sporting FR and FR Sport variants get some sporty exterior styling tweaks and some additional equipment inside, such as customisable ambient lighting, bucket seats and a digital gauge cluster.
+Meanwhile, the comfort-focused Xperience and Xperience Lux models feature the same basic level of technology, but toned-down styling and softer seats.

 Over the next few pages, we’ll be thoroughly assessing every aspect of the SEAT Ateca before offering our overall verdict of the car.
 Click through the following pages for our review of the Ateca’s practicality, interior, running costs and driving experience.